shey/opensourcerails.dev/README.md

 2. Run `bin/setup`.
 3. Create a [GitHub Personal Access Token](https://github.com/settings/tokens) with `public_repo` read access.
 4. Add it to your `.env`.
+5. Start the app with `bin/dev`.
+App runs on port 4545.

 ---